ADACS-Australia/OzSTAR-User-Guide/docs/source/2-ozstar/Apptainer.rst

 .. note::
     We have chosen to bootstrap specifically from the ``micromamba:1.4.6-jammy`` image, since its glibc version most closely matches OzSTAR's system glibc (see :ref:`Fakeroot feature` below).

-To build the image, simply do
+Then, to build the image, do

 ::